 Going Carbon Neutral Through Electrification

 Massachusetts has been recognized as the most energy efficient state, 6 years running.
-Boston has been named the most energy-efficient city in the country for 8 years now.
+Boston has been the most energy-efficient city in the country for 8 years now.

 But how can Massachusetts improve or keep its title?
 Massachusetts is unique for a variety of reasons, but one thing that makes us stand out is that our officials, policymakers, and citizens are acutely aware with environmental issues and take steps to make the state greener.
 Massachusetts has been able to begin reducing their carbon footprint in an attempt to lessen the effects of climate change; effects such as sea level rise, ozone depletion, and global temperatures rising.